DigiBP/Team-Victorinox/README.md

 # Overview

+ADD A COMPREHENSIVE TEXT DESCRIBING PROCCESS 1 AND PROCCESS 2

 # Process 1

 The process starts with a google form which is filled out by the doctore with information on the doctor, patient, the perscription and PRO and furthermore a QR Code is generated and sent via email.